Eoin Morgan: 2015 Australia

 In the T20 against Australia, Morgan put in a strong performance, scoring 74 to send England on their way to a narrow victory.
-In the first ODI between the two sides, Morgan scored 38 but England went on to lose the match.
+In the first ODI between the two teams, Morgan scored 38 but England went on to lose the match.
 England were also defeated in the second match, although Morgan impressed, scoring 85.
 Morgan scored another half century in the next match, making 62, as England won their first game of the series.
 England levelled the series in the next match, with Morgan hitting 92 to send England on their way to victory.
-The final match of the series between the two sides ended with Australia claiming an eight wicket victory, with Morgan being forced to retire hurt.
+The final match of the series between the two teams ended with Australia claiming an eight wicket victory, with Morgan being forced to retire hurt.

 2015-16 Pakistan and South Africa

 Morgan made 76 in a losing cause in the first game of the ODI series against Pakistan.
 However, England went on to win the next three games to win the series 3–1.
 Morgan did not make a significant contribution with the bat in any of the victories, making scores of 29, 35 and 14.
-Despite this, he was praised for his captaincy and the amount of improvement that had been seen in the England side since the disappointing World Cup campaign.
+Despite this, he was praised for his captaincy and the amount of improvement that had been seen in the England team since the disappointing World Cup campaign.
 Morgan made a score of 45 in the first T20I against Pakistan.
 After making 15 in the next match, Morgan rested himself for the final match of the series, with Jos Buttler replacing him as captain.
 England won the series 3–0.

 Morgan had a poor series against South Africa.
 He made scores of 23 and 29 in the first two games of the tournament, as England won both to take a 2–0 series lead.
 However, after these matches his own performances and that of the teams declined and Morgan failed to make double figures in the final three games of the series, being dismissed for scores of 8, 2 and 2 as South Africa won the final three games to take the series 3–2.
 Morgan played in both T20Is against South Africa, making scores of 10 and 38, although England lost both games to make it five defeats in a row.